 The 6 pillars of faith (iman) are 1. to believe in Allah 2.
 His Angels 3.
 His Books 4.
 His Prophets 5.
 The Afterlife 6.
 Divine Decree: the good and the evil

 The Qur‘ān is made up of 60 of these units.
 2 hizbs make up one of the 30 portions (juzz) of the Qur‘ān.

 The length of time that the Prophet Nuh (as) called his people to submit to Allah

 A type of clothes for females that covers the full body and is loose fitting.

-Abbas ibn Firnas was an Andalusian polymath: an inventor, physician, chemist, engineer, Andalusian musician, and Arabic-language poet.
+Abbas ibn Firnas was an Andalusian polymath: an inventor, physician, chemist, engineer and Arabic-language poet.

 The grandfather of the Prophet SAW.
 He refound the ZamZam well and was present when Abraha came to attack the kabah.
 He was a very well respected man.